 Elements of the domain of the real are mechanisms and structures.
 Mechanisms are intransitive objects of scientific theory that are not unknowable or artificial nor are they platonic.
 Mechanisms and structure are elements of the domain of the real.
 They can become manifest to men in experience.
 Mechanism are not power driven but go on acting without being fulfilled or actualized whether or not they are perceived by man.
 So, phenomena of the world are explained by referencing the tendencies, liabilities and powers of generative mechanisms.
-And, in contrast to the post-Humean theories, CR is concerned with explaining the essential nature of things by examining the enduring natures and ways of acting of independently existing and tranfactually active things rather then predicting what is actually going to happen.
+And, in contrast to the post-Humean theories, CR is concerned with explaining the essential nature of things by examining the enduring natures and ways of acting of independently existing and transfactually active things rather then predicting what is actually going to happen.
 (Bhaskar, 1998, p 54)

 Finally then, CR is concerned with critically analyzing what entities exist or can be said to exist, and how such entities can be grouped, related within a hierarchy, and subdivided according to similarities and differences.
 Bhaskar proposes ontology for critical realism that “is a kind of dialetic in which a regularity is identified, a plausible explanation for it is invented, and the reality of the entities and proceses postulated and the explanation is then checked.”
 (Bhaskar, 1998) He goes on to explain that the empiricist stop at the first stage and other neo-Kantian (idealist/positivist) stop at the second; but critical realism, Bhaskar promotes, moves on to the third step, thereby giving adequate rationale for the use of laws to explain phenomena in open systems.
 The activity that leads to the third step is to subject the reality of the mechanisms postulated to empirical scrutiny.